backdrop-contrib/oauth/README.md

 <h2>Status</h2>

-This Backdrop version of a Drupal contributed module is under development.
+This is an initial Backdrop version of the Drupal contributed module version 7.x-3.2.

 <h2>Installation</h2>